rlawrenc/cosc_304/labs/lab10/README_Unit13.md

 	Click Apply Changes.

-9. In order to test the authorization scheme, it is necessary to create a new user account (**Skip the testing ##9-14, because Oracle disabled new users**).
+9. In order to test the authorization scheme, it is necessary to create a new user account.

-	**Note:** I keep the following steps for consistency and if you want to test it using your own Oracle APEX installation.
+ **You must use the Administrator's account for your lab account on iacademy.oracle.com in the assignment:** CA\_A637\_SQL\_Snn\_ADMIN.
+The password is the same: "cHqOR52%".

 	In the Application Express toolbar, click Administration, identified by a user icon with a spanner, then select Manage Users and Groups.

 10. Click Create User.